rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

 Just look at all these sweet `io.reactivex` and `java` packages.
 There is no single link to your code.
 No hints on where the chain was created or who is the subscriber!

-Now, it's probably time to abandon whatever you were doing and spend the rest of your day in an exciting task of bisecting your code in hopes to isolate the crash.
-And dear lord you are lucky if this one is easy to reproduce!
+now, it's probably time to abandon whatever you were doing and spend the rest of your day in an exciting task of bisecting your code in hopes of isolating the crash.
+You are lucky if this one is easy to reproduce!

-This kind of problems happens quite regularly.
-For example, crash log above was produced by this code:
+This kind of problem happens quite regularly.
+For example, the crash log above was produced by this code:

 ```kotlin
 just("a string").map { null }